tlavette/cmpe283assignment-2/README.md

 **Tonja Jean**
 * Confirmed the VM module and kernel were successfully running.
 * Performed a collaborative review of the requirements to determine the resources needed to complete for assignment-2.
+* Installed build-essentials and cpuid package in nested VM.
 * Performed code update of CPUID leaf node %eax=0x4FFFFFFF
 * Performed final code refactoring and compilation.
 * Test and debug Collaboration